bball4lyfe23/Bash-Scripts/README.md

 A bash script to automate the setup of an S3 snapshot repository for OpenSearch domains.

-## 🚀 Features

-- Creates an S3 bucket for storing snapshots
-- Sets up necessary IAM roles and policies
-- Configures OpenSearch to use the S3 repository
-- Supports cleanup of created resources
-- Handles both OpenSearch and Open Distro distributions

 ## 📋 Prerequisites

 - AWS CLI installed and configured